 Related: A drowning investigator’s plea to parents about water safety goes viral

-“Also remember,” the company added, “the bright and contrasting colors help visibility, but it doesn’t matter what color your kids are wearing if you aren’t supervising effectively and actively watching!”
+That said, suit color is a supplement to supervision — not a substitute for it.
+“The bright and contrasting colors help visibility,” ALIVE Solutions notes, “but it doesn’t matter what color your kids are wearing if you aren’t supervising effectively and actively watching.”

 A version of this post was published May 28, 2021.
 It has been updated.